 2. Estimate Sealcoating Costs

-If your parking lot is older than that, you’ll want to apply two coats of sealer every 3 years to keep the surface hydrated and to protect the asphalt from oxidizing under the sun.
+If your hospital or car dealership parking lot is older than that, you’ll want to apply two coats of sealer every 3 years to keep the surface hydrated and to protect the asphalt from oxidizing under the sun.
 (Not to mention how much better a rich black parking lot looks than a faded one!)

 Not sure how many square feet your lot is?
 You can easily measure your lot using Google Earth technology and Asphalt Kingdom's parking lot measurement tool.